lmolkova/correlation/http_protocol_proposal_v1.md

 Tracing an operation involves an overhead on application performance and should always be considered as optional, so application may not trace anything, trace only particular operations or some percent of all operations.
 Tracing should be consistent: operation should be either fully traced, or not traced at all.

 This document provides guidance on the context needed for telemetry correlation and describes its format in HTTP communication.
-The context is not specific to HTTP protocol, it represents set of idenitiers that are needed or helpful for end-to-end tracing.
-Application widely use distributed queues for asyncronous processing so operation may start (or continue) from a queue message; applications should propagate the context through the queues and restore (create) it when they start processing received task.
+The context is not specific to HTTP protocol, it represents set of identifiers that are needed or helpful for end-to-end tracing.
+Application widely use distributed queues for asynchronous processing so operation may start (or continue) from a queue message; applications should propagate the context through the queues and restore (create) it when they start processing received task.

 # HTTP Protocol proposal
 | Header name           |  Format    | Description |